-It’s much more difficult to recover from a cyber attack than it is to work to prevent one, which means that taking a proactive approach can save your business time, money and effort in the long run.
-You can significantly reduce your risk and the chances of a cyber attack or data breach simply by opting to take a proactive approach to your cybersecurity.
+It’s much more difficult to recover from a cyberattack than it is to prevent one, so taking a proactive approach can save your business time, money and effort in the long run.
+You can significantly reduce your risk and the chances of a cyberattack or data breach by simply opting to take a proactive approach to your cybersecurity.

-One of the most effective ways to be proactive and institute strong measures regarding your business’s IT security is to work with with an experienced IT services company that knows how to navigate today’s digital world and all the threats that go along with it.
+One of the most effective ways to be proactive and institute strong IT security measures is to work with an experienced IT services company that knows how to navigate today’s digital world and all the threats that go along with it.
 Working with professionals is one of the best ways to ensure your business has access to the right IT tools and resources.

-Here, we’ve outlined the three greatest benefits businesses experience when they select the proactive approach and choose to work with an experienced IT company:
+Here, we’ve outlined the three greatest benefits for businesses that select the proactive approach partnered with an experienced IT company:

-1. Access the IT Support You Need Without Hiring an IT Department at Your Company
+1. Access the IT Support You Need Without an Internal IT Department

 Many companies don’t have the resources to hire an on-site, full-time IT security specialist or an entire IT department.
 Working with an IT company allows you to outsource the support you need to many experts without having to bring them onto your payroll.
 With an IT company, you avoid having gaps in support capability or expertise.

-3. Provide Your Own Customers With Peace of Mind
+2. Provide Your Customers with Peace of Mind

-Today’s consumers are more security-minded than ever before.
-With data breaches impacting companies of all sizes, your current (and future) customers likely want to know that their personal and financial data are safe.
-Working with a security centric IT company can become a selling point for your business and help to keep your customers’ minds at ease.
+Today’s consumers are more security minded than ever before.
+With data breaches impacting companies of all sizes, your current (and future) customers likely want to know that their personal information and financial data are safe.
+Working with a security-centric IT company can become a selling point for your business and help to keep your customers’ minds at ease.

 Adopting a Proactive Approach and Partnering with an IT Company

 Don’t put the future of your business at risk by waiting until something breaks or until you are hacked before addressing IT security.
-Choose to adopt a proactive approach by partnering with an IT company that can help by turning your business’s vulnerabilities into strengths.
+Choose to adopt a proactive approach by partnering with an IT company that can help turn your business’s vulnerabilities into strengths.